 Paul Revere’s Midnight Ride

-On April 18th, the Island County Museum, Kingfisher Bookstore, Historic Whidbey, Coupeville Chamber of Commerce, and Coupeville Historic Waterfront Association will host a Two Lights for Tomorrow event!
+On April 13th and 18th, the Island County Museum, Kingfisher Bookstore, Historic Whidbey, Coupeville Chamber of Commerce, and Coupeville Historic Waterfront Association will host a Two Lights for Tomorrow event!

 Two Lights for Tomorrow is a nationwide initiative to commence the celebration of the 250th birthday of the United States of America.The famous ride of Paul Revere occurred overnight on April 18 – 19, 1775.